 Around eight months, babies develop a radial digital grasp, where they can pick up objects between their thumb, index finger, and middle finger.
-This evolves into a pincer grasp shortly after, where babies can pick up smaller objects with just their thumb and index finger.
-Think cheerios on the highchair tray.
-This is when we need to start being very vigilant of choking hazards, as a penny or bead can go from the floor right into a baby’s mouth in the blink of an eye!
+This evolves into a pincer grasp, where babies can pick up smaller things with their thumb and index finger.
+Think Cheerios on the highchair tray.
+This is when we need to start being vigilant of choking hazards, as a penny or bead can go from the floor into a baby’s mouth in the blink of an eye!

 Encourage Your Baby to Start Grabbing Things

-Here are some tips to help encourage reaching and grabbing for things:
+Here are some tips to help encourage reaching and grabbing for things:4